 ACTF CEOFormerly the General Manager and Marketing Manager of the ACTF, Jenny has extensive experience in television distribution, business, financial and legal affairs.
 It was Jenny who originally floated the proposal for an Australian children's digital television channel, which culminated in the establishment of ABC3 in 2009.

-ACTF Research and Executive AssistantJulia’s roles at the ACTF include research into children’s television at both a local and international level as well as other policy related research.
+ACTF Legal and Policy AssistantJulia’s roles at the ACTF include research into children’s television at both a local and international level as well as other policy related research.
 Additionally, she also assists with legal matters.

 ABC Director of Television, 2006-2012